Polyurethane Casting Rubber (PU Rubber) (8)

 Creative & end products

-- Flexible figures, replicas and decorative parts
+- Flexible figures, replicas, and decorative parts

 - Functional parts with rubber-like performance

-Which Shore A do you choose?
+Which Shore A to choose?
 (40/60/75/85/90)

-| Shore A | Characteristic | Typical Bet |
+| Shore A | Property | Typical Application |

 |---|---|---|

-| ~40 | Flexible, bendable | Detail molds, soft parts |
+| ~40 | Flexible, pliable | Detail molds, soft parts |

 | ~60 | All-round elastic | Molds with higher wear, damping |